DemocracyClub/Website/_posts/2014-07-08-whats-going-on.markdown

 categories: blog
 ---

 Democracy Club and others [got together recently](http://democracyclub.org.uk/blog/2014/06/21/lets-get-talking/) to share our plans and ideas for how to make democracy and elections better.
-We're very grateful King's College London for providing a home at short notice.
+We're very grateful to King's College London for providing a home at short notice.

 We all know that competing with the [election din from political parties](http://democracyclub.org.uk/blog/2014/06/26/a-fair-fight/) will be hard and collaboration will be critical.
 So the first thing we did was ask participants to map what election projects are out there.